exakat/exakat-docs/Reference/Rules/Variables/StaticVariables.rst

 Static Variables
 ++++++++++++++++

-  In PHP, variables may be `static <https://www.php.net/manual/en/language.oop5.static.php>`_.
-They will survive after the function execution end, and will be available at the next function run.
-They are distinct from globals, which are available application wide, and from `static <https://www.php.net/manual/en/language.oop5.static.php>`_ properties, which are tied to a class of objects.
+  PHP variables may be `static <https://www.php.net/manual/en/language.oop5.static.php>`_ or standard. `Static <https://www.php.net/manual/en/language.oop5.static.php>`_ variables survive after the function execution end, and are available at the next function run.
+They are distinct from globals, which are available application wide, and from `static <https://www.php.net/manual/en/language.oop5.static.php>`_ properties, which are tied to a class. `Static <https://www.php.net/manual/en/language.oop5.static.php>`_ variables are tied to a function, method, `closure <https://www.php.net/`closure <https://www.php.net/closure>`_>`_ or arrow function.

 .. code-block:: php